telerik/blazor-docs/knowledge-base/set-all-page-size-option-as-default.md

 ---
-title: Set "All" PageSize option as default
+title: Set "All" PageSize Option as Default
 description: How to set the "All" option for the PageSize as default in Telerik Grid for Blazor.
 type: how-to
 page_title: Set "All" PageSize option as default | Telerik Grid for Blazor